-Mikaela Hellevang is a 27 year-old registered nurse, wife and mother from Lincoln, Neb.
+Mikaela is a 27 year-old registered nurse, wife and mother from Nebraska.
 Mikaela became a nurse because of her strong interest in the medical field and a desire to serve an important purpose.
 She admits liking organization and planning ahead for all aspects of her life.
-So, when she and her husband, Brandon Hellevang, decided to have a baby, Mikaela thought she was well prepared.
+So, when she and her husband, Brandon, decided to have a baby, Mikaela thought she was well prepared.

 “I was taking my prenatal vitamins, eating right and exercising; I had even recently run a half marathon,” says Mikaela Hellevang.
 “It was Sept.
 11, an easy date to remember when we found out that I was pregnant; we were elated and started planning out our whole lives.”

 At six weeks pregnant, Mikaela started experiencing hyperemesis gravidarum (HG), which changed the course of her pregnancy and perspectives as a nurse, wife and mom.
 While morning sickness often fades by the end of the first trimester, HG usually lasts longer and can cause extreme, persistent nausea and vomiting that can lead to dehydration, weight loss.i

 Initially thinking she was experiencing morning sickness, Mikaela tried toughing out the situation.
 When the severity of her sickness continued to increase, her physicians put her on several medications to help manage the nausea and vomiting.
 Still, this was not enough.

 “I could not eat, drink or even take a deep breath without getting sick,” Mikaela adds.
 “I knew I was in trouble and needed help.”